New Patients 970.205.9614

 The Dental Crown Process

 The dentist places a temporary crown while an expert ceramicist creates your new crown in a dental lab.
-Once complete, you will return to our office for the placement of the final dental crown.
+Once complete, you will return to our office to place the final dental crown.
 Dr. Thompson will permanently secure the new crown and work with you to ensure a good fit and comfortable bite.

 Dental Crown FAQs